 Last year I posted a chocolate mousse recipe with olive oil that I had learned how to make from Greek patisserie chef Stelios Parliaros.
 This time around I made a lighter chocolate mousse, again with a Greek twist: I used Greek yogurt.
 The result is an airy, slightly tangy chocolate mousse.

 This recipe is really easy to make and to remember; it needs only 3 ingredients: chocolate, milk and low fat Greek yogurt.

-While I wouldn’t call this dessert “light”, I would call it “lighter” as it does have slightly less fat and calories, plus you get about 100 mg of calcium with each serving.
+This dessert has less fat and calories, plus you get about 100 mg of calcium with each serving.

 You can use chocolate with a high percentage of cocoa solids but 50% works well here.

-3. Add chocolate gradually to yogurt-milk mixture and blend.
+- Add chocolate gradually to yogurt-milk mixture and blend quickly.
 You should have a uniform color.

 - Empty in small glasses or bowls (it will be a bit liquidy) and keep in refrigerator for at least 3 hours before serving.